We help with questions about asylum procedures

 Where can I apply for asylum in Germany?

 You can apply for asylum at a reception center of the Federal Office for Migration and Refugees (BAMF).
 You can also declare your asylum application at any police station, which will forward you.
 For the duration of your asylum procedure, you may be transferred to another city.
-When you register, you will receive an "Aufenthaltsgestattung" (residence permit) certifying that you are legally in Germany.
+When you register, you will receive an “Aufenthaltsgestattung” (residence permit) certifying that you are legally in Germany.
 In many cases, it is advisable to check whether the BAMF will try to deport you to another European country (Dublin procedure) before you apply for asylum.
-We will be happy to advise you on this.
+Here you can find information on how to prepare for your asylum interview.
+We will also be happy to advise you on this.

 How long will my asylum procedure take?

-Can I attend a German course during my asylum procedure?
+Can I participate in a German course during my asylum procedure?

 For people from certain countries of origin, it is possible to attend an integration course during the asylum procedure.
 To do this, you or your language school must submit an application to the BAMF.
-There are also free German courses in many places that are open to all refugees.
+There are also free German courses in many places that are open to everyone.
+Here you find more information on how you can find an integration or language course.
 We may be able to help you find a language school.

 Am I allowed to work during my asylum procedure in Germany?

-People in the asylum procedure are usually allowed to work after three months with the permission of the foreigners authority.
+People in the asylum procedure are usually allowed to work after three months with the permission of the immigration office.
 The employer you want to work for must fill out a form for this.
-Asylum seekers from so-called safe countries of origin and residents of an initial refugee center are generally not allowed to work during their asylum process.
+Asylum seekers from so-called “safe countries of origin” and people living in a “Erstaufnahmeeinrichtung” are mostly not allowed to work during their asylum process.
+Here you find more information on work permits.
 We will be happy to check your case and help you get a permit.

 What can I do if my asylum application has been rejected?

-If you do not agree with the outcome of your asylum procedure, you can appeal against the decision within certain deadlines.
-To do this, you should find a lawyer who can advise you on what you can do against the threat of deportation.
-We can help you to find a lawyer.
+If you do not agree with the outcome of your asylum procedure, you can take legal action against the decision within certain deadlines.
+Check the deadline in your official letter (Bescheid), mostly you only have 7 or 14 days time to appeal.
+To take legal action, you should find a lawyer who can advise you on what you can do against the threat of deportation.
+Here you find information on how you can search a lawyer.
+We can also help you to find a lawyer.

 In which language will the advice be provided?

-We can speak with you in German or English at any time.
-After consultation, we may also be able to advise you in Arabic, French, Italian, Russian and Spanish.
-If you do not speak any of these languages well, you will need to find someone to translate for you.
+We can speak to you in German or English at any time.
+After consultation, we may be able to advise you in Arabic, Turkish, French, Italian, Russian and Spanish.
+If you do not speak any of these languages, you will need to find someone to translate for you.

 With which questions can the LIFE Initiative not help?